CodersCampTeam/learning-tool/README.md

 ## Features

--   Login/registration also using Google
+-   Login/registration, also using Google
--   Creating, sharing and benefitting from public collections of flashcards in line with #openknowledge approach
+-   Creating, sharing and benefitting from public collections of flashcards in line with the #openknowledge approach
+-   Amazing chat for widening horizons and social cirles, as well as for a more effective learning process
 -   Email reminders about repetitions according to the schedule of user's choice
--   Statistics
+-   Statistics about your progress

 ### The following technologies were used :